ticketmaster/aurora/catalog/pages/device_connection/index.md

 ### DisplayOn

-Returns children when the connection speed prop(s) passed match the user's connection speed when the DeviceConnectionProvider is above it in the React DOM hierarchy.
+Returns children when the connection speed/data usage preference prop(s) passed match the user's connection speed or data usage preferences when the DeviceConnectionProvider is above it in the React DOM hierarchy.

 ### Props